Things to Know About Power Over Ethernet Switch

 Adding PoE by PoE Switch (Endspan)

-When you need to set up a new Ethernet network with power over Ethernet technology or you want to upgrade system and replace older non- PoE switches, employing endspan is a good choice.
+When you need to set up a new Ethernet network with power over Ethernet technology or you want to upgrade the system and replace older non-PoE switches, employing Endspan is a good choice.
 How to add PoE to your network by PoE switch?
-Just connect it to other network devices, and the switch itself will figure whether they are PoE supportable devices and control power automatically.
-There are various types of PoE switch available, ranging from “dumb” unmanaged one, smart partly managed one and fully managed one with advanced management.
-It is also various from port quantity, such as 8, 16, 24 and 48 port.
+Just connect it to other network devices, and the switch itself will figure out whether they are PoE-supportable devices and control power automatically.
+There are various types of PoE switches available, ranging from “dumb” unmanaged ones, smart partly managed ones and fully managed ones with advanced management.
+It also varies from port quantity, such as 8, 16, 24 and 48 ports.

 It is noted that the PoE+ switch is a PoE plus switch for providing up to 30W power consumption.
-For example, FS S1130-8T2F 8 port PoE switch is a managed PoE+ switch with 2 SFP port, IEEE 802.3at complied and IEEE 802.3af backward compatible.
-It has maximum power supply of 130W and switching capacity of 20Gbps.
-FS S1130-8T2F supports various PoE devices and is best fit for network equipment such as wireless APs, IP phones and weather-proof IP cameras.
+For example, the FS S3150-8T2FP 8 port PoE switch is a managed PoE+ switch with 2 SFP ports, IEEE 802.3at complied and IEEE 802.3af backwards compatible.
+It has a maximum power supply of 130W and a switching capacity of 20Gbps.
+FS S3150-8T2FP supports various PoE devices and is the best fit for network equipment such as wireless APs, IP phones and IP cameras.

 If you don’t want to discard your already used network switch and only PoE capability is needed to be added, you can simply adopt midspans.
-PoE injector is a device that can add electrical power while receiving signal from one end of the cable, and then deliver both the data signal and the power via the other end of the cable.
-Instead of PoE switch, midspan can also be used as an economical and functional solution where only a few PoE ports are in demand.
-How to add PoE to your existing LAN by PoE injector?
-First, power on PoE injector and non-PoE Ethernet switch respectively, next connect them via an Ethernet cable.
-Then connect PDs such as IP phones with PoE injector and finally the system can run as a whole.
+A PoE media converter is a device that can add electrical power while receiving a signal from one end of the cable, and then deliver both the data signal and the power via the other end of the cable.
+Instead of a PoE switch, a media converter can also be used as an economical and functional solution where only a few PoE ports are in demand.
+How to add PoE to your existing LAN by PoE media converter?
+First, power on the PoE media converter and non-PoE Ethernet switch respectively, and next, connect them via an Ethernet cable.
+Then connect PDs such as IP phones with a PoE media converter and finally, the system can run as a whole.

-In the case of older end devices are not PoE-ready, a splitter can be helpful for adding PoE to your network.
+In the case of older end devices that are not PoE-ready, a splitter can help add PoE to your network.
 To apply a splitter onto the end of the Ethernet cable will enable signal and power to be split into two different lines.

 PoE switch vs PoE injector installation

-This figure shows the installation of PoE switch vs PoE injector for adding PoE to network.
+This figure shows the installation of the PoE switch vs the PoE media converter for adding PoE to the network.

-PoE Switch or PoE Injector: Which to Employ?
+PoE Switch or PoE Media Converter: Which to Employ?

-After diving into each respectively, we made a comparison of PoE switch vs PoE injector for concerning about adding PoE to network.
+After diving into each respectively, we made a comparison of the PoE switch vs the PoE media converter concerning adding PoE to the network.

 Price Higher Cost Economical

-Management and Control Easy for management (power and transmission) Requiring separate two wires for powering on switch and PoE injector
+Management and Control Easy for management (power and transmission) Requiring separate two wires for powering on the switch and PoE media converter

-Implement Method Upgrade to PoE network by replacing the old Ethernet switch with PoE switch Install PoE injector to add PoE capability to the existing non-PoE switch
+Implement Method Upgrade to PoE network by replacing the old Ethernet switch with PoE switch install l PoE media converter to add PoE capability to the existing non-PoE switch

-Emergency Reaction Potential chance of the whole system’s outage Only one device be affected
+Emergency Reaction Potential chance of the whole system’s outrageously y one device be affected

-For most concerns about cost-efficiency and PoE capability required, you can go for PoE injector.
-However, for upgrading system and future-proof superior functionality concern, PoE switch is obviously a better choice.
+For most concerns about cost-efficiency and PoE capability required, you can go for a PoE media converter.
+However, for upgrading the system and future-proofing superior functionality concerns, the PoE switch is a better choice.

 Conclusion

-Both PoE switch and PoE injector are power sourcing equipment for adding PoE to a network.
-PoE switch is an endspan, naturally fitting for new set-up or upgrade-needed network.
-PoE injector is a midspan, better fitting for existing non-PoE network without switch replacement requirement.
-For PoE switch purchase, FS.COM is a reliable vendor providing a wide rage of types for different demands.
-Any other information to know, just visit our official website and blog.
+Both the PoE switch and PoE media converter are power-sourcing equipment for adding PoE to a network.
+PoE switch is an endspan, naturally fitting for a new set-up or upgrade-needed network.
+PoE media converter is a midspan, better fitting for existing non-PoE networks without switch replacement requirement.
+For PoE switch purchases, FS is a reliable vendor providing a wide range of types for different demands.
+For any other information to know, just visit our official website and blog.

 Understanding PoE & PoE Switch